kevinsawicki/gitective/README.md

 ## Why would you use gitective?

-  * You are new to git and/or JGit and need to write an application that uses revision history.
+  * You are new to Git and/or JGit and need to write an application that uses revision history.
 Gitective aims to be simple enough to not require a deep understanding of Git or JGit in order to construct a filter to locate the commits you are looking for in a Git Repository.

   * You need to write an application that searches for commit information from multiple Git repositories.
 Gitective supports re-using filters across repositories as well as multiple commit searches of the same repository.